Not Currently Accepting Applications

 Scholarship awards are subject to availability of funding.
 Scholarships are to be used for tuition and course-related expenses, such as fees, books, supplies and equipment that are required for the courses at the university for the school year.

 Applications will be accepted starting January 1.
 A link to the online application form will be posted at the top of this page.
 In addition to basic information, there is one short-answer question:

 - Explain how your academic and career goals align to the mission of AFCEA Educational Foundation.

 There is also a short-answer section for a brief summary of financial need.

 In addition to the online application, other required documents include:

-- Current transcript (may be offical copy issued by the school Registrar's Office or unoffical copy verified by applicant's ROTC unit)
+- Current transcript (may be official copy issued by the school Registrar's Office or unofficial copy verified by applicant's ROTC unit)